The Help Hub works with partners to get you the right help, whatever the situation.

 Money worries and debt

-The Help Hub can offer support through our welfare and debt service and we can also link you up with a range of resources to help you manage your finances.
+The Help Hub can offer support through our welfare and debt service, and we can also link you up with a range of resources to help you manage your finances.
+Contact us to request help and support.

 The Help Hub can work with you to make sure you are claiming the right support to remain independent.
 We can also sometimes help you challenge a decision you feel is wrong.